ow-mods/owml/Readme.md

 ### Events

 Start in your ModBehaviour will be called when the game starts (at the title menu), which is usually too early for what you want to do.
-The mod helper contains events we can use to know when certain behaviours start.
-Here we add an event for when Flashlight has loaded, which is after the player has "woken up":
+The mod helper contains events we can use to know when certain things happen.
+Here we add an event for when Flashlight has started, which is after the player has "woken up":

 ~~~~
 private void Start()